 - 1. Approaching College and Career Readiness Measure: Achievement Measures for grades 3 through 8 (and any subset thereof): - a.
 Level 3 and above in ELA: The percentage of all students in all tested grades at the school achieving a level 3 or above on the PARCC assessment in ELA. - b.
 Level 3 and above in math: The percentage of all students in all tested grades achieving a level 3 or above on the PARCC assessment in math. - 2.
 College and Career Readiness Measure: Achievement Measures for grades 3 through 8 (and any subset thereof): - a.
 Level 4 and above in ELA: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment in ELA. - b.
 Level 4 and above in math: The percentage of all students in tested grades earning a level 4 or 5 on the PARCC assessment in math. - 3.
-Floors and Targets a.
-Approaching College and Career Readiness and Above: DC PCSB set an aspirational target of 100.0 for level 3 and above.
+Floors and Targets - a.
+Approaching College and Career Readiness and Above: DC PCSB set an aspirational target of 100 for level 3 and above. - b.
+College and Career Ready: The target for PARCC level 4+ is 100 minus the 90th percentile of performance multiplied by 0.25 added to the 90th percentile of performance, calculated using a three-year weighted average.9 - c.
+The floor for the achievement measures are zero. - d.
+The achievement measures have three years of data and are considered established measures.
+The College and Career Ready targets are calculated based on data through 2016-17 and set for two years with 2018-19 serving as year two.
+The floor and target will follow the business rules to be updated for the 2019-20 PMF Policy and Technical Guide.